Candlestick Park: Park history

 When the New York Giants arrived in San Francisco in 1958, they played their home games at the old Seals Stadium at 16th and Bryant Streets.
 As part of the agreement regarding the Giants' relocation to the West Coast, the city of San Francisco promised to build a new stadium for the team.
 Most of the land at Candlestick Point was purchased from Charles Harney, a local contractor.
 Harney purchased the land in 1952 for a quarry and industrial development.
 He made a profit of over $2 million when he sold the land for the stadium.
 Harney received a no-bid contract to build the stadium.
 The entire deal was the subject of a grand jury investigation in 1958.

 Ground was broken in 1958 for the stadium and the Giants selected the name of Candlestick Park, after a name-the-park contest on March 3, 1959 (for the derivation of which, see below).
 Prior to the choice of the name, its construction site had been shown on maps as the generic Bay View Stadium.
 It was the first modern baseball stadium, as it was the first to be built entirely of reinforced concrete.
-Then-Vice President Richard Nixon threw out the ceremonial first pitch on the opening day of Candlestick Park on April 12, 1960, and the Oakland Raiders played the final three games of the 1960 season and their entire 1961 American Football League season at Candlestick.
+Then-Vice President Richard Nixon threw out the ceremonial first pitch on the opening day of Candlestick Park on April 12, 1960, and the Oakland Raiders played the final three games of the 1960 season and their entire 1961 American Football League season at Candlestick Park.
 With only 77 home runs hit in 1960 (46 by Giants, 31 by visitors), the fences were moved in, from left-center to right-center, for the 1961 season.

-Following the 1970 season, the first with AstroTurf, Candlestick was enclosed, with grandstands around the outfield.
+Following the 1970 season, the first with AstroTurf, Candlestick Park was enclosed, with grandstands around the outfield.
 This was in preparation for the 49ers in 1971, who were moving from their long-time home of Kezar Stadium.
 The result was that the wind speed dropped marginally, but often swirled irregularly throughout the stadium, and the view of San Francisco Bay was lost.

-Candlestick played host to two Major League Baseball All-Star Games in its life as home for the Giants.
+Candlestick Park played host to two Major League Baseball All-Star Games in its life as home for the Giants.
 The stadium hosted the first of two games in 1961 and later hosted the 1984 All-Star Game.
-The Giants played a total of six postseason series at Candlestick; they played host to the NLCS in 1971, 1987, and 1989, the World Series in 1962 and 1989, and one NLDS in 1997.
+The Giants played a total of six postseason series at Candlestick Park; they played host to the NLCS in 1971, 1987, and 1989, the World Series in 1962 and 1989, and one NLDS in 1997.